 - 8. Specify an optional description. - 9.
 Select the Multivalued Enable checkbox if the property can have more than one value.
 For example, an emailFrom property should accept only one value, but an emailTo property could accept more than one value. - 10 In the Type drop-down list, select the property type and specify constraints on the value. - Boolean Boolean: true or false. - Date Date and time. - Enumeration A set of values.
 In the Enumeration field, type valid enumeration values and press Enter or - Number A number.
 In the Number Type field, select the type of the number: Integer, Long, Float, Double. - Text A string. - Maximum Length The maximum length of the string. - Regular Expression A regular expression that determines whether a string is a valid value.
-You can test the expression by clicking Show regex tester, entering input that you expect to match the expression, and clicking Execute test.
-In the following example, the expression tester indicates that test@example.com matches the defined expression.
+You can test the expression by clicking Show regex tester and entering input that you expect to match the expression.